link to ringley website

 Money Laundering

 The record fine of 17m on Entain, the company that owns Ladbrokes, Coral, and Foxy Bingo, has brought the AML regulations of the UK into center stage.
 It also sounds alarm bells for estate agents.
 Estate agents in the UK are already required by law to demonstrate that they know their customers.
 They must also apply Anti-Money Laundering (AML) procedures and carry out due diligence with all existing and ongoing customers.
-A draft EU Bill says that letting agents and landlords must also carry out identity checks if they rent out directly.
+A draft EU Bill says that letting agents and tenants-and-landlords'>landlords must also carry out identity checks if they rent out directly.

 What is Money Laundering?